 It’s commonplace, in today’s lightning-paced social atmosphere, to find agreement in a mutual lack of time.
 We tell ourselves there are never enough hours in the day; convince ourselves that we’d certainly attain whatever goals we set forth if we could only find the time.
 But if we’re really honest with ourselves this is rarely the case.
 A more accurate depiction of our relationship with time is that there’s more than enough of it and we have poor management skills.

 If you’ve ever told yourself that there aren’t enough hours in the day, try standing still for twenty-four straight.
-The truth is the day is long as shit, we’re just not productive for most of it.
+The truth is the day is crazy long, we’re just not productive for most of it.
 In turn, it’s those that utilize it most efficiently that realize the best results.

 As far as polishing your time management skills, there are a myriad of different books that offer tools that can sharpen that part of your skill set.
 I’d recommend The One Minute Manager, Eat That Frog!, and First Things First.
 But if you’re looking to make an immediate change in your capacity to accomplish your daily tasks, let me offer a piece of advice that will radically enhance your abilities.